My Way (Usher album): Critical reception

+Upon its release, My Way received largely positive reviews, with praise directed at Usher's matured voice, and standout tracks such as "You Make Me Wanna...," although some criticism targeted its abundance of downtempo songs and uneven writing.
+Ann Powers of The New York Times wrote that My Way delivered "only the highest-quality rhythm-and-blues," adding that what set Usher apart from other contemporary soul singers was his nerve and the swagger behind his sexual bravado and the vulnerability he revealed when pleading for affection.
+Sydney Morning Herald critic Mary Tartaglione praised My Way, highlighting his matured voice, confidence, and youthful energy, and noting that, the album's standout tracks established him as a rising musical force.
+Music Week described the record as "effortlessly soulful R&B" and awarded it five out of five stars.

-In a 1997 review, The Source magazine said with My Way, "Usher proves that he's aiming to become more than just R&B music's best kept secret".
-Asondra R. Hunter from Vibe said that Usher is sensual through his mild and gentle tone and tasteful, refined lyrics.
-Robert Christgau, writing in The Village Voice, deemed "Just Like Me" and "You Make We Wanna..." as the album's highlights, and quipped that Usher was "the sweetest nonvirgin a mama could ask".
-He gave My Way a one-star honorable mention, indicating "a worthy effort consumers attuned to its overriding aesthetic or individual vision may well like."
-In a negative review for Rolling Stone, David Fricke felt that the album has too many downtempo songs, and criticized the writing and production quality.
+Robert Christgau, writing in The Village Voice, identified "Just Like Me" and "You Make We Wanna..." as highlights, quipping that Usher was "the sweetest nonvirgin a mama could ask".
+He gave My Way a one-star honorable mention, signifying "a worthy effort consumers attuned to its overriding aesthetic or individual vision may well like."
+The Source stated that with My Way, "Usher proves that he's aiming to become more than just R&B music's best kept secret".
+Asondra R. Hunter of Vibe wrote that Usher was "sensual through his mild and gentle tone and tasteful, refined lyrics."
+In a mixed review for Rolling Stone, David Fricke criticized the album for its abundance of downtempo material and took issue with aspects of the songwriting and production.

 In a retrospective review for AllMusic, Stephen Thomas Erlewine gave My Way four out of five stars and praised Usher's vocal restraint, but noted inconsistency in quality.
 In a 2002 review, Q magazine also gave it four stars and wrote that it established Usher's reputation as a young and skillful performer of R&B slow jams.
 Keith Harris, writing in The Rolling Stone Album Guide (2004), gave it three-and-a-half stars and said that, although Dupri's combination of hi-hat hits, acoustic-guitar arpeggios, and occasional guest raps from him and Lil Kim can inhibit the album, My Way was the work of a significant, enterprising artist.
 Yahoo!
 Music's Billy Johnson Jr. credited the album for Usher's breakthrough into the music industry, and lauded the production of the three singles.